 Lauro Fred Cavazos, US Secretary of Education

 On September 20, 1988, Lauro Fred Cavazos was sworn in as Secretary of Education in President Ronald Reagan’s Administration.
 Cavazos was the first Hispanic to serve in the US Cabinet.
 Cavazos is a sixth-generation Texan born in Kingsville, Texas.
-Cavazos’ father strongly encouraged his education, and after he served in World War II, Cavazos earned a BA and MS from Texas Tech University and later a medical degree from Iowa State University.
-In 1980, he was appointed as President of Texas Tech University and its Health Science Center.
-After serving as Secretary of Education, he returned to teach at Tufts University.
+Cavazos’ father strongly encouraged his education, and after he served in World War II, Cavazos earned a… Continue reading Lauro Fred Cavazos, US Secretary of Education

 Katherine Davalos Ortega, US Secretary of the Treasury

 US President Ronald Reagan announced his appointment of Katherine Davalos Ortega on September 12, 1983 as US Secretary of the Treasury.
 “She is symbolic of the values the Hispanic community represents, and I am honored that she is to become a part of this administration,” stated Reagan.
-Ortega was born in Tularosa, New Mexico, and Spanish was her first language.
-She earned a BA at Eastern New Mexico State University, and also served as on the Presidential Advisory Committee on Small and Minority Business Ownership.
+Ortega was born in Tularosa, New Mexico, and… Continue reading Katherine Davalos Ortega, US Secretary of the Treasury

 Manuel Orantes Wins US Open 1975

 To the surprise of cheering fans, Manuel Orantes upset leading US tennis player Jimmy Connors to win the US Open.
 Orantes’ win was regarded as one of the greatest Grand Slam matches in tennis history.
 Orantes was born in Granada, Spain, and has a reputation for being a true gentleman.
-In 2012, he was inducted into the International Tennis Hall of Fame.
+In 2012, he was inducted into… Continue reading Manuel Orantes Wins US Open 1975

 Premiere of the Comedy Series “Chico and The Man”

 US television history was made on September 13, 1974, with the premiere of the comedy series, “Chico and The Man”.
 This was the first US television series set in a Mexican American neighborhood.
-The series featured Jack Albertson as the grumpy owner of a repair garage in East Los Angeles, and Freddie Prinze (born Frederick Karl Pruetzel) as the optimstic Chicano man who works for him.
-The hilarious chemistry between the two actors propelled the sitcom to the status of a major hit for several seasons, until Prinze’s tragic suicide in 1977.
-For a view of the first meeting between Chicho and The Man, please visit this page on YouTube.
-(Note, film footage provided for educational purposes.)
+The series featured Jack Albertson as the grumpy owner of a repair garage in East Los Angeles, and Freddie Prinze (born Frederick… Continue reading Premiere of the Comedy Series “Chico and The Man”

 The End of a Democratic Era in Chile 9-11-1973